Bejibun/Readable-React/server/api/README.md

 ### `DELETE /comments/:id`
 Sets a comment's deleted flag to 'true'

+at the root directory for the project and 'npm start' to run both the front-end and server